-45. The Inspector considers the current structure suboptimal for efficient and cost-effective management and administration, in particular considering the large number of directorates carrying out support functions and the level of staffing of some of them.
+- 45. The Inspector considers the current structure suboptimal for efficient and cost-effective management and administration, in particular considering the large number of directorates carrying out support functions and the level of staffing of some of them.
 Consolidation and streamlining would enhance efficiency and effectiveness.
 The Inspector therefore recommends a further revision of the existing structure aimed at reducing the number of directorates tasked with support functions, for example by creating an administration directorate, headed by a D-2 manager, as is the case with the operational directorates, overseeing finance, human resources and logistics programmes.
 JIU took note that a proposed merger of the human resources and finance functions was rejected by the Council of Administration in 2009, among other reasons to avoid any conflict of interest.
-However, the operational and financial situation of the Inspector, such restructuring has the potential to generate savings in the long term, notably through the reduction of D-1 level posts and the reclassification of other posts.

-46. The following recommendation is expected to enhance the efficiency and effectiveness of the International Bureau.
+However, the operational and financial situation of the organization has changed considerably since that decision was taken and, in the opinion of the Inspector, such restructuring has the potential to generate savings in the long term, notably through the reduction of D-1 level posts and the reclassification of other posts. - 46.
+The following recommendation is expected to enhance the efficiency and effectiveness of the International Bureau.